visualizenews/corona/index.markdown

     On March 9, the Italian government decided to **lock-down the entire nation** in a desperate attempt to slow down the spreading of the disease.
   image: "/uploads/ 2020/03/09/red_zone_ext.png"
   hidden: false
+- template: chart
+  show_title: true
+  appearance: Large
+  title: How does the relation between the number of active cases and recovered people
+    change over time?
+  explanation: In this chart, we shown the number of daily active cases as a bar.
+    The distance between the bar and the x-axis represents the number of people that did officially recover.
+Our hope is to see the coloured bar shrink and then disappear while it moves further from the bottom.
+  placeholder_id: cases-recovered
+  object: casesRecovered
+  introduction: Let's see how people who tested positive to COVID-19 and people who
+    officially recovered from the condition relate in Italy and in each Italian region.
+  hidden: false
 - template: text-blocks
   title: But China was already fighting the virus
   image: "/uploads/ 2020/03/07/chinese_gi.png"